Ai Weiwei: 'Forever'

 Angela Bulloch: ‘Heavy Metal Stack of Six

 There’s a touch of science fiction to Angela Bulloch’s ‘Heavy Metal Stack of Six’, which resembles a digitally enhanced version of Brancusi’s famous ‘Endless Column’.
-See it at the entrance to Mount Street Gardens, W1, until October and its cybernetic siblings at Simon Lee Gallery (until Saturday May 30).
+See it at the entrance to Mount Street Gardens, W1, until October.

 Mount Street Gardens, South Audley St, W1K 2TH.